 The "structure" shares the same Carmel Valley origin as the Chardonnay.
 Grapes here have borderline underripe fruit profiles, but the acid-tannin structure on the Pinot Noir is just pure perfection.

 The "fruit" was born further inland, in the foothills of the central Santa Lucia Highlands.
-Some of the oldest vines in Monterey produce miniscule amounts of incredibly distinctive, concentrated grapes.
+Some of the oldest vines in Monterey produce minuscule amounts of incredibly distinctive, concentrated grapes.